hktitof/CallCenter/README.md

 ## Description

-A call centre or call center is a managed capability that can be centralised or remote that is used for receiving or transmitting a large volume of enquiries by telephone but this project is handling the message and issues by texting.
-An inbound call centre is operated by a company to administer incoming product or service support or information enquiries from consumers.
+Call center management system is a managed capability that can be centralised or remote it is used for receiving or transmitting a large volume of enquiries by texting, this project can be used for the both side client & agent side to handle the messages and issues.
+An inbound call centr is operated by a company to administer incoming product or service support or information enquiries from consumers.

-#####Note : check the project report in the repo
+##### Note : check the project report in the repo

 #### Technologies & libraries